seacrew/helm-compose/docs/storage-providers.md

 ## Local

-Stores your compose revision locally inside the `.hcstate` directory next to your `helm-compose.yaml`.
+Stores your compose revisions locally inside the `.hcstate` directory next to your `helm-compose.yaml`.

 | Option | Type   | Description                                                                                           | Default    |
 | ------ | ------ | ----------------------------------------------------------------------------------------------------- | ---------- |